How to Prevent Buffer Overflow?

 There are plenty of software security vulnerabilities you need to prevent.
 Get our recent white paper — The Top 10 Embedded Security Vulnerabilities — to learn how to prevent them all.

-Examples of a Buffer Overflow Attack
+Types of Buffer Overflow Attacks

 How to Detect Buffer Overflow

 Klocwork has an extensive set of software security checkers to help ensure that security vulnerabilities cannot be exploited.
 Each checker provides a description of the violation, an explanation of the potential vulnerabilities and risks, and an example of the code.